Congratulations, you’ve bought a property! What’s next?

 Before you face the task of unpacking, here are some important things to do.

-• Obtain the emergency numbers for police, fire, ambulance, hospitals and poison control centers in your area
+• Obtain the emergency numbers for police, fire, ambulance, hospitals and poison control centers in your area.

 • Start a “new home” journal.
-Record the names, addresses, account numbers, dates and amounts you have to pay monthly including your mortgage, utilities, taxes and condo maintenance fees, if applicable
+Record the names, addresses, account numbers, dates and amounts you have to pay monthly including your mortgage, utilities, taxes and condo maintenance fees, if applicable.

-• Call your nearest municipal office for the days of garbage and recycling pick-up
+• Call your nearest municipal office for the days of garbage and recycling pick-up.

-• Contact your lawyer to arrange to pick up the interest on your offer deposit (if applicable) and all closing documents
+• Contact your lawyer to arrange to pick up the interest on your offer deposit (if applicable) and all closing documents.

-• Determine the best home security system for you and install it
+• Determine the best home security system for you and install it.

-• Locks on exterior doors should ideally be replaced or re-keyed
+• Locks on exterior doors should ideally be replaced or re-keyed and be sure to get a spare set of keys in case of emergencies.

-• Change the batteries in all smoke and carbon monoxide detectors
+• Change the batteries in all smoke and carbon monoxide detectors.

 Good Ideas Before Your Move